LIT-Protocol/docs/docs/sdk/serverless-signing/zero-to-hero.md

 ## Set up the controller

 To initialize a LitContracts client you need an Eth Signer.
-This can be a standard Ethers wallet or also a `PKPEthersWallet` (more info on the later [here](../authentication/session-sigs/auth-methods/add-remove-auth-methods)).
+This can be a standard Ethers wallet or also a `PKPEthersWallet` (more info on the latter [here](../authentication/session-sigs/auth-methods/add-remove-auth-methods)).
 But here, we're gonna use the standard Ethers wallet.

 ## Initialize the ContractsSDK

 We're using the ContractsSDK for the minting the PKP & interacting with it (updating the scopes).
-So let's initialize it
+The first step is to initialize the ContractsSDK

 ```jsx
 const contractClient = new LitContracts({